Argonne-National-Laboratory/DSP/INSTALL.md

 ```bash
 make install
 ```
 External packages (MA27, OOQP, SCIP Optimization Suite, Smi) used in DSP are built automatically.

+### Binary file

+A binary file ``runDsp`` is installed in ./bin directory.

+### Shared Object

 A shared object is installed in ./lib directory.
 Once the installation has been successfully done, you need to set environment variable (DY)LD_LIBRARY_PATH.
 Please add the following line by replacing \<DSP_SRC_PATH\> with your DSP source directory in ~/.bash_profile (or ~/.bash_aliases): for Linux,
 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<DSP_SRC_PATH>/lib